cypress-io/cypress-documentation/source/guides/testing-strategies/google-authentication.md

 1. Use the refresh token from the {% url "Google OAuth 2.0 Playground" https://developers.google.com/oauthplayground %} to perform the programmatic login, exchanging the refresh token for an `access_token`.
 2. Use the `access_token` returned to get the Google User profile.
-3. Finally the `oktaCypress` localStorage item is set with the `access token` and user profile.
+3. Finally the `googleCypress` localStorage item is set with the `access token` and user profile.

 ```jsx
 // cypress/support/commands.js